slopezpereyra/slopezpereyra.github.io/aboutme.md

 $x$ currently employed at $y$, etc. For the very purpose of this blog is to serve as a unifying point for the most various of my interests, from literature to mathematics.
-Since some —though certainly not most— of the entries will relate to my field, I am however forced to comply to the canonical standards.
+Since some —though certainly not most— of the entries will relate to my field, I am however forced to comply with the canonical standards.

 I am a data scientist —whatever that means—, currently working at a neuroscience laboratory in UPenn.
 I entered the field after a few years of studying computer